SolDevelo/static-code-analysis-rules/eslint-react/README.md

 ## Usage

-To include in Webpack, add the .eslint file to your repository and  add the following loader to your configuration:
+To include in a Webpack build, add the .eslint file to your repository and add the following loader to your configuration:

 ```javascript
 {